linode/docs/docs/guides/applications/messaging/installing-riot-on-debian-10/index.md

 published: 2021-02-05
 modified_by:
   name: Linode
-title: "How to Install Riot on Debian 10"
+title: "Install Riot on Debian 10"
-title_meta: "Installing Riot on Debian 10"
+title_meta: "How to Install Riot on Debian 10"
 contributor:
   name: Dan Nielsen
 ---